andreknieriem/simplelightbox/README.md

 ### Changelog
+**1.16.0 - Pinch to Zoom feature for touch devices with new options doubleTapZoom and maxZoom #79**
 **1.15.1 - Merged pull request #113,#114,#115 - Thanks to RaphaelHaettich and celsius-jochen**
 **1.15.0 - Merged pull request #111, fixed #101 and added possibility to close lightbox on load #74**
 **1.14.0 - Merged pull request #107 and #108.
 Thanks to RaphaelHaettich**